SreylisData/sql_data_warehouse_project/README.md

 This project involves:

-1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.
+1. **Data Architecture**: Building a modern data warehouse using the Medallion Architecture with **Bronze**, **Silver**, and **Gold** layers.
-2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
+2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into a structured warehouse.
-3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
+3. **Data Modeling**: Creating optimized fact and dimension tables for high-performance analytical querying.
-4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.
+4. **Analytics & Reporting**: Producing SQL-based analyses and dashboards that deliver actionable insights.

-🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:
+Skills demonstrated:
 - SQL Development
 - Data Architect
 - Data Engineering